-My personal purpose is to support people to thrive and reach their full potential.
+My personal purpose is to let my light shine in order to help people thrive and reach their full potential.

 I believe that we must thrive in order to unleash the creativity (head), compassion (heart) and courage (gut) required to work together to navigate the complex challenges of our times.

 Feeling connected is key to thriving.
 The concept of Connected Leadership acts as a “north star” for leading through the challenges of the current business climate, with the forces of volatility, uncertainty, complexity & ambiguity compounding and accelerating.

 My understanding of Connected Leadership is continually evolving.
 I believe that the concept of Connected Leadership acts as a vital “north star” for leading through the challenges of the current business climate, with the forces of volatility, uncertainty, complexity & ambiguity compounding and accelerating.